leaozim/42-course--Libft/README.md

  <tr>
   <td><a href="https://github.com/leaozim/Libft/blob/main/srcs/ft_strjoin.c">ft_strjoin</a></td>
-  <td>returns a newstring, which is the result of concatenating 's1' and 's2'.</td>
+  <td>Allocates with malloc and returns a new string, which is the result of the concatenation of 's1' and 's2'..</td>
  </tr>

  <tr>